-Imagine you're on a beach in the Pacific, snorkeling and you come upon a sea slug.
+Imagine you're on a beach in the Pacific, with your kayaking cart or snorkeling and you come upon a sea slug.
 Gross, right?
 Sea slugs are nasty, slimy things that crawl around the bottom of the ocean floor.
 They leave a trail of sea goo and they eat whatever else all the other sea creatures leave behind.
 Well, not all sea slugs are like that.

 One particular breed is just the opposite.
 It's part of the mollusk phylum, in the class known as nudibranchs.
 From there it falls under the family Discodorididae and the genus Jorunna Parva.
 So with all that Latin classification what do you call this thing?
 Well it's about as far from scary and slimy as you can get, in fact it's fast becoming the Internet's darling of the undersea world.
 Ladies and gentlemen, check out the Sea Bunny.
 How can a slug be anything like a bunny?
 Well, of course they aren't even close to bunnies as far as their classification but this tiny sea slug has everything a bunny has...well, maybe not everything.